wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ancestor; ie. arose in the lineage leading to the common ancestor of the taxon, and hence may have been inherited by members of related taxa.
 A common trait that is not unique to the taxon [cf. *synapomorph*].
-Note that, since ‘ancestral’ and ‘derived’ are relative terms, the taxon must always be defined when this term is used.
+Note that, since ancestral and derived are relative terms, the taxon must always be defined when this term is used.
 Eg. cuticle and lignin are symplesiomorphs in seed plants; double fertilisation in Ericaceae.